teddwill123/teddwill123/README.md

 - JavaScript
 - React
 - Node.js
+- JQuery
-- Cloud Computing(Microsoft Azure)
+- GitHub
 - HTML/CSS
 - Python
 - MySQL
-- Computer Networking
-- Cybersecurity

 ## Projects

 Here are some of my recent projects:

-- [Capstone Project in Python](https://github.com/Damiennsoh/finalCapstone) - In this project, I will use lists or dictionaries and functions to extend the functionality of a simple task management system.
 - [Student Hub-react.js](https://github.com/teddwill123/MyRun) - A note taking app developed using react.js
 - [Quiz Application](https://github.com/teddwill123/Quiz-Application-BCA) - A web-based quiz application for students
-- [HyperionDev Portfolio](https://www.hyperiondev.com/portfolio/141796/) -A portfolio of all Software Engineering project tasks from HyperionDev Bootcamp

 ## Experience

 - Internship at Lillup Company (Summer 2023): I worked on cybersecurity projects using Mandiant and Cloudflare to detect vulnerabilities and fix issues that were found.